-- Research various treatment options and present your findings to your loved one.
+- Research various rehab centers and present your findings to your loved one.

-- Encourage your loved one to seek treatment and, once he or she has begun taking part in the therapeutic process, be an active part of his or her treatment.
+- Encourage your loved one to seek treatment and, once he or she has begun taking part in the therapeutic process, be an active part of his or her rehab.

 - Remain a beacon of unconditional hope and support, encouraging your loved one through setbacks and celebrating his or her successes.